Tumut Hydroelectric Power Station: Tumut 3 Power Station

 Tumut 3 Power Station is the first major pumped storage hydroelectric power station in Australia.
 Pump-storage schemes use off-peak energy to pump water to a reservoir on a higher level.
 This water then passes through turbines to generate electricity when prices are higher.
 The sole powerhouse is located above ground, below Talbingo Dam.

 The power station is fitted with six Toshiba turbines, each equipped with Melco-manufactured generators, has a combined generating capacity of 1800 MW of electricity.
-Three of the six units can operate as pumps.
+Three of the six units can operate as pumps at a combined rate of 600 MW.
 The design for the power station was managed by Peter Hughes AM.
 It was completed in 1973, upgraded in 2012 and has 150.9 m rated head.
 Water is carried in six pipelines, each 488 m long and 5.6 m in diameter, delivering water both from and to Talbingo Reservoir.
-The pumps draw water from Jounama Pondage at the rate of 297 m3/s, returning water to Talbingo Reservoir for later generation use in periods of peak-demand.
+The 3 pumps draw water from Jounama Pondage at the combined rate of 297 m3/s, returning water to Talbingo Reservoir for later generation use in periods of peak-demand, usually within the same month.

 During 2003, Snowy Hydro commissioned six 150 kW micro-hydro generators on the existing cooling water systems on each of the six generating units at Tumut 3 Power Station.
 These GreenPower accredited units enable Snowy Hydro to save approximately 3137 t of carbon dioxide per annum.
 In addition, this installation not only captures previous wasted renewable energy, but also will be substantially reducing the noise that was associated with the previous pressure reducing valves on the six generating unit's cooling systems.
 Between 2009 and December 2011, there was a major upgrade of Tumut 3, adding additional capacity in the range of 25 MW to 50 MW per unit.

-The station is connected to the National Electricity Market via the 330kV Lower Tumut Switching Station, 500m North West of Tumut 3 or 3.0 km south of south-west from Talbingo.
+The station is connected to the National Electricity Market via the 330 kV Lower Tumut Switching Station, 500m North West of Tumut 3 or 3.0 km south of south-west from Talbingo.
+A 450 MW / 1,800 megawatt-hour grid battery is proposed for the switching station.